Profinite rigidity of fibring: TAP groups

 Let $\varphi\colon G\twoheadrightarrow \ZZ$ be a character which is $\mathsf{FP}_{k-1}(\FF)$-semi-fibred but not $\mathsf{FP}_k(\FF)$-semi-fibred for some $2\leqslant k\leqslant n$.
 If no such $k$ exists, then we are done by \cref{semifibred so Alex}.
-The same result tells us that all twisted Alexander polynomials of $\varphi$ in dimension at most $k-1$ will vanish.
-We need to exhibit a non-vanishing one in dimension $k$. \cref{untwisting} tells us that it is enough to find such a non-vanishing twisted polynomial for some normal finite-index subgroup of $G$.
+The same result tells us that the twisted Alexander polynomials of $\varphi$ in dimension at most $k-1$ never vanish.
+We need to exhibit a vanishing one in dimension $k$. \cref{untwisting} tells us that it is enough to find such a vanishing twisted polynomial for some normal finite-index subgroup of $G$.